coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

-**Elven Greatbow:** In the hands of any nonelf, this bow performs only as a +*2 composite longbow.*In the hands of an elf, this weapon functions as a +*5 composite longbow of unerring accuracy*with a Strength bonus that matches its elven wielder's current Strength at all times.
+**Elven Greatbow:** In the hands of any nonelf, this bow performs only as a +*2 composite longbow.*In the hands of an elf, this weapon functions as a +*5 composite longbow of unerring accuracy*with a Strength bonus that matches its elven wielder’s current Strength at all times.
 Furthermore, any arrows loosed from the bow are considered keen, regardless of the enhancement bonus of the arrow fired.

-*Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *bull's strength, keen edge, true seeing;
+*Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *bull’s strength, keen edge, true seeing;
 Market Price:* 2,900,400 gp; *Cost to Create:* 1,450,400 gp + 39,400 XP.

-**Everwhirling Chain:** This +*4 defending everdancing spiked chain of speed* continuously twitches in its wielder's hands.
+**Everwhirling Chain:** This +*4 defending everdancing spiked chain of speed* continuously twitches in its wielder’s hands.
 The wielder of the *everwhirling chain* can use it to make any number of attacks of opportunity per round (as if he or she had the Improved Combat Reflexes feat).